oasis-tcs/openc2-ap-er/oc2edr.md

 The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10).

 ### 2.3.2 Deny

-OpenC2 Consumers that receive a 'deny <target>' Command:
+OpenC2 Consumers that receive a 'deny' Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 400
     * MAY respond with the 500 status code
-* but do not support the 'deny <target>' Command
+* but do not support the 'deny' Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
     * SHOULD respond with 'Command not supported' in the status text